How to Buy a Cheap Foreclosure

 Where to Find a Cheap Foreclosure to Buy

-I often receive calls from investors asking me about buying a foreclosure cheaply, and the truth is it's rare to find such a listing in the Multiple Listing Service (MLS).
+The truth is it's rare to find a cheap foreclosure listing in the Multiple Listing Service (MLS).
 Every so often, if you're very lucky and very fast to write an offer, you might be able to buy a foreclosure for a little bit under the comparable sales.
 But bargain-basement deals are typically not listed in the MLS.
 Well, they are, but they aren't foreclosures.

 That's because banks, like any other seller, want to make as much money as possible.
 They hire real estate agents to prepare an estimate of value and tell them how much they can get.
 The agent takes the condition of the home into consideration and names a price.
 Then other agents in the MLS compete to buy that home for their buyers.

-Buy a cheap foreclosure at a trustee's or sheriff's auction.
+1. Buy a cheap foreclosure at a trustee's or sheriff's auction

-There will be the sharks and pros at public auctions, and they will probably win the house, not you.
+There could be a number of "sharks" and pros at public auctions, and they will probably win the house, not you.

-Buy a cheap foreclosure at a private online auction.
+2. Buy a cheap foreclosure at a private online auction

-Auction houses generally advertise in newspapers and online.
+Auction houses generally advertise online and in newspapers.
 These marketing guys might travel around the country holding auctions at hotels.
 A private auction house often will let you obtain financing to buy a cheap foreclosure.
 You can also bring a buyer's agent to represent you.

 Some auction companies will let you inspect the foreclosures prior to bidding.
 But you should be prepared to set a limit and be careful to not get carried away by the excitement created during the bidding process.
 Otherwise, you can overpay for that cheap foreclosure.
 Some online auctions charge you a percentage premium to buy.

-Buy a cheap foreclosure directly from the bank.
+3. Buy a cheap foreclosure directly from the bank

 The best way to eliminate most of the competing buyers for a cheap foreclosure is to contact the bank directly.
 Banks are often willing to give a break on the price if a buyer/investor buys more than one home in a bulk-purchase package.